DrThomasAger/smile/README.md

 Let ***(: Smile*** be one part of making your AI systems **more transparent** for **humans and models.**

-Explainability is essential even with prompt languages (like [POML](https://github.com/microsoft/poml)) that are embedded into tools and frameworks.
-A prompt language that compiles interpretable human friendly text into machine parsable prompts.
-These machine parsable prompts when written in ***(: Smile*** can be explained and understood by humans **and** machines.

 # Quick FAQ

 ## ▪️ Why structure small prompts?